-Implement creative solutions to funding and financing infrastructure
+Implement creative solutions to funding and financing infrastructure.

 More municipalities should implement user fees to fund infrastructure improvements, such as local motor fuel taxes and stormwater utility fees.
-In addition, more municipalities should perform fiscal impact analysis on new developments to determine whether developmentspecific revenue sources should be employed to fund infrastructure improvements or future maintenance.
+In addition, more municipalities should perform fiscal impact analyses on new developments to determine whether development-specific revenue sources should be employed to fund infrastructure improvements or future maintenance.

-To address the increasing costs of stormwater management, some communities in northeastern Illinois, and more so throughout the broader Great Lakes region, have implemented a wide variety of revenue models such as dedicated taxes, stormwater utility fees, or special service areas.
-CMAP and county stormwater agencies, or a civic partner, should assess whether some of these revenue options would function best at a specific geographic scale - such as a watershed - and the governance and management ramifications of that.38
+To address the increasing costs of stormwater management, some communities in northeastern Illinois, and more throughout the broader Great Lakes region, have implemented a wide variety of revenue models such as dedicated taxes, stormwater utility fees, or special service areas.
+CMAP and county stormwater agencies, or a civic partner, should assess whether some of these revenue options would function best at a specific geographic scale-such as a watershed-and what the governance and management ramifications would be.39